8 min read

 Why Contrast Matters for Web Images

-Contrast is also an accessibility consideration.
-Approximately fifteen percent of the global population has some form of color vision deficiency, and many more people browse in challenging lighting conditions like direct sunlight or dimly lit rooms.
-Sufficient contrast ensures your images communicate effectively to all visitors regardless of their visual capabilities or environment.
+Contrast is also an accessibility issue.
+About fifteen percent of the global population has some form of color vision deficiency, and many more browse in challenging lighting conditions.
+Sufficient contrast ensures your images communicate to all visitors regardless of their environment.

 Practical Contrast Techniques

-• Text-on-image contrast: When overlaying text on images, ensure the text color and the underlying image area have a contrast ratio of at least 4.5 to 1 for normal-sized text.
-Light text on dark areas or dark text on light areas both work, but the contrast must be sufficient.
-Adding a semi-transparent overlay between the image and text is the most reliable way to ensure consistent contrast regardless of the image content beneath.
+• Text-on-image contrast: When overlaying text on images, ensure the text and underlying image area have a contrast ratio of at least 4.5:1 for normal-sized text.
+Adding a semi-transparent overlay between image and text is the most reliable way to maintain consistent contrast.

-• Focal point contrast: If your image has a specific subject or focal point, increase the contrast between that subject and the background.
-This can be achieved through brightness adjustments, saturation differences, or color temperature shifts.
+• Focal point contrast: Increase the contrast between your subject and the background through brightness adjustments, saturation differences, or color temperature shifts.
 The subject should be the highest-contrast element in the frame.

-• Brand color contrast: When editing images for your WordPress site, ensure your brand colors maintain adequate contrast against the image backgrounds where they appear.
-Test your WordPress theme colors against common image backgrounds used on your site.
+• Brand color contrast: Ensure your WordPress theme colors maintain adequate contrast against common image backgrounds used on your site.

 2. Apply Strategic Color Psychology to Your Image Palette